 Kartik Purnima is a festival of lights.
-Kartik Purnima is also known as Tripurari Purnima or Dev Diwali (Dev Deepavali) or Raas Yatra.
+This Purnima is also known as Tripurari Purnima or Dev Diwali (Dev Deepavali) or Raas Yatra.
 Devotees observe Vrat, take bath in the holy river (known as Kartik Snan),visit temple, worship Lord Vishnu, recite Vishnu Sahastranama Mantra and do charity to fulfill their desires.

 This festival is celebrated as festival of lights throughout the world by people of different communities with different names.
 People keep fast,take bath in the holy river (known as Kartik Snan or Manikarnika Snan) worship, chant Mantra, and donate food and clothes(Anna-daan,Vastra- daan).This festival is also known as Pushkar Mela Ajmer, or Krittika Deepam in South India.
 Kartik Purnima is celebrated worldwide as Jupiter Nanak Dev Jayanti or Gurpurab, also known as Prakash Utsav across India and and the world.
 Jain celebrate this day as a starting day of Pushya Abhisheka Yatra or the ‘Festival of Light’.

 Kartik Purnima is considered an auspicious Tithi or day, celebrated by Hindus, sikhs and Jain.
 Kartik Purnima is a very bright full moon night, considered one of the most auspicious festival, is celebrated by Hindus on the full moon day i.e. Purnima, in the lunar month of Kartik.
 Kartik Purnima begins on Friday, November 23, 2018 this year.